Network Analyzer

 Starting Measurement

 - Click the "Start Sweep" button to begin measurement.
-Progress is shown on the progress bar during measurement.
+Progress is shown on the progress bar.

 - Click the button again to stop the measurement midway.